Understanding standing charges.

 Why do standing charges increase?

-There are a number of factors in the UK Energy Market that can cause the standing charges to increase, these include:
+There are a number of factors in the UK Energy Market that can cause the electricity and gas standing charges to increase, these include:

 You can read more about why the standing charges have increased on our blog.